martin-ottens/proto2testbed/docs/commands.md

 - **`copy (instance:)<path> (instance:)<path>`**: Copy a file or directory from the Testbed Host to an Instance or the other way around.
 More or less works like `scp`.
 - **`list`**: List all Instances in the current testbed and their status.
 - **`preserve <instance>:<path>`**: Mark a file or directory on an Instance for preservation.
 It will be copied before the Instance is shut down.
 - **`exit`**: Stop the testbed now, do not continue.
-File preservation will still performed.
+File preservation will still be performed.
 - **`restart`**: The same as exit, but the testbed is restarted with the same configuration and arguments afterwards.

 ## Instance Manager `im` Commands
 On the Instances, the Instance Manager provides the `im` command, that can be used to interact with the Proto²Testbed from within the Instance.
 The purpose of this script is to be used in scripts for manual experiments.
 The following subcommands are available:

 ### `status`
 Get the current status of the Instance Manager of the Instance.